hackclub/winter/adithyakommi.md

+---
+name: "@adithyakommi"
+project: Converting a cycle into a E-Bike
+---

-Project Name: Converting a cycle into a E-Bike
+# Converting a cycle into a E-Bike

-Summary
+## Summary

 I’ve cycled since the age of 3, from tricycles to tandem cycles.
 I've seen it all.
 I can fix almost any cycle, just give me the parts and a cup of lemonade and your cycle is as good as new!
 As much as I do like to cycle, it really isn’t a feasible solution if I have to go to my school.
 Walking a mile to access